Reinventing the Wheel

 The format of this file (i.e. 17" x 11") is a bit awkward for casual onscreen reading.
 Besides, anyone who wants to actually use the information will want to print out the sections needed, so I am posting only the compressed file for download here.
 I have posted a teaser chapter which can be viewed online for the lookie-loos.

-A special note on viewing this file: This is the oldest file on the site, and when I built it I was working in unfamiliar, and somewhat immature software.
+A special note on viewing this file: This is the oldest file on the site, built before the www was even a gleam in Al Gore and his associates’ eyes.
+It was not actually designed for web viewing.
+And, when I built it, I was working in unfamiliar, and somewhat immature software.
 While the work was in progress, in order to avoid some troublesome text-wrap glitches from minor positioning adjustments I converted the text of all of the captions to paths.
 This affects the screen display (blurry until you zoom in really close), but ONLY the screen display.
 It prints smoothly.

 A special note on printing this file: This document was designed to be printed on 11" x 17" paper.
 (Your printer may call this Ledger or Tabloid.)
 The Acrobat Reader by default will resize pages to fit on whatever size is loaded in the paper tray.
 Please be advised that the diagrams used in these instructions may be too small to read clearly if those pages are resized to fit on letter-szed paper.
 It is strongly encouraged that you find a printer which will print on 11" x 17" before printing the pages you need.